Elam Lynds: Auburn State Prison

 In 1821, locals rioted to protest the inmates' treatment.
 Even his own staff objected to Lynds's brutal methods.
 In spring 1821, keepers refused to flog a prisoner.
+Jonathan Thompson, a local blacksmith working nearby, stepped in and administered the floggings to the prisoners.
 When Thompson left the prison, he was tarred and feathered by a crowd.
 Henry Hall, in The History of Auburn (1861), described the scene:

 As he passed through the prison gate, he was seized by a furious crowd of laborers, tarred from head to foot, and borne through the streets astride a rail.
 The ring-leader of the mob, with a hen under his arm, walked by the side of the unfortunate Thompson, and plucking handfuls of feathers from the screaming fowl, stuck them to the blacksmith's tarry coat.
 This shocking affair was condignly punished as a riot.
 On the other hand, the convicts, stimulated by this outside sympathy, learned to be rebellious, transgressed the rules of the shops at every opportunity, and set fire to the buildings, and destroyed their work, whenever they dared.

 Retirement and death

-After his retirement from the prison service he lived in New York City, where he died in 1855.
+After his retirement from the prison service, he lived in New York City, where he died in 1855.